Levocarnitine Oral Solution

 The safety and efficacy of oral levocarnitine has not been evaluated in patients with renal insufficiency.
 Chronic administration of high doses of oral levocarnitine in patients with severely compromised renal function or in ESRD patients on dialysis may result in accumulation of the potentially toxic metabolites, trimethylamine (TMA) and trimethylamine-N-oxide (TMAO), since these metabolites are normally excreted in the urine.

-Mutagenecity tests performed in Salmonella typhimurium, Saccharomyces cerevisiae, and Schizosaccharomyces pombe indicate that levocarnitine is not mutagenic.
+Mutagenicity tests performed in Salmonella typhimurium, Saccharomyces cerevisiae, and Schizosaccharomyces pombe indicate that levocarnitine is not mutagenic.
 No long-term animal studies have been performed to evaluate the carcinogenic potential of levocarnitine.

 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.